AP Exam Development

 - Review the questions.
 The committee reviews every potential exam question for alignment with the course framework, content accuracy, and other criteria that ensure the integrity of the exam.

 - Test the questions.
-Before considering questions appropriate for inclusion on an exam, AP test developers conduct mini-pilot exams separate from the AP Exam to determine their statistical properties.
-These mini-pilot exams help AP test developers improve the questions that are put on an AP Exam.
+Before considering questions appropriate for inclusion on an exam, AP test developers conduct different types of pilot testing to determine the statistical properties of exam questions, including different types of exam questions.
+These pilot studies help AP test developers improve the questions that are put on an AP Exam.

 - Put the exam together and review.
 When assembling an exam, the committee members conduct a final review to ensure conformity with the specifications.